Thomvis/thomvis.github.io/_posts/2016-11-28-reactive-from-scratch.md

 title: "Reactive programming from scratch"
 ---

 Let's write a minimal Reactive program.
 From scratch.
 Let's reinvent a very tiny wheel, for the purpose of really understanding.
-When there're so few lines of code, there's not much to be explained.
+When there are so few lines of code, there's not much to be explained.
 It's all there, at a glance.

 <!-- The more lines you write, the bigger the chance you introduce something that is perceived as magic.
 And while there is no such thing as magic in programming, a collective of code could keep up the appearance of being magic. -->